jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

 2. Load the configuration bitstream onto the FPGA.

         make program

+    You may get an error when running this command.
+If so, this can usually be fixed by doing:

+        sudo killall -9 jtagd

 3. Press 'key 0' on the lower right hand of the board to reset the processor.
 LED 0 will light up on the board to indicate the bootloader is waiting to receive a